House of Secrets (album)

 House of Secrets is the second studio album by the American heavy metal band Otep, released on July 27, 2004, through Capitol Records.
-The album was recorded in late 2003 by producer Greg Wells at Rocket Carousel Studios in Los Angeles; Joey Jordison of Slipknot was enlisted to play drums on six of its tracks.
-House of Secrets is a death metal, nu metal and heavy metal album whose songs alternate between aggressive metal segments and atmospheric passages.
+Recorded in late 2003 with producer Greg Wells at Rocket Carousel Studios in Los Angeles, it is a death metal, nu metal and heavy metal album whose songs alternate between aggressive metal segments and atmospheric passages.
+In an effort to raise the band's technical level, vocalist Otep Shamaya enlisted Joey Jordison of Slipknot to play drums on six of its tracks.
 Its lyrics explore themes of abuse, angst, self-loathing, paranoia, healing, self-determination, and breaking out of victimhood.

-Music critics praised the songwriting and vocalist Otep Shamaya and Jordison's performances on House of Secrets, though some criticized its lyrics as overly self-loathing.
+House of Secrets received mixed reviews from music critics, who praised its songwriting and Shamaya and Jordison's performances, though some criticized its lyrics as overwrought and overly self-loathing.
 The album debuted at number 93 on the US Billboard 200 chart and number 102 on the French Albums chart.
-Music videos were filmed for "Warhead", an antiwar protest song against then-president George W. Bush and the Iraq War, and "Buried Alive".
+"Warhead" and "Buried Alive" were released as singles with music videos.
 Otep performed on the second stage of Ozzfest and toured with Kittie and Crisis in 2004, before embarking on the headlining Alliance of Defiance and Mouthful of Madness tours in 2005.